 3. Women in church leadership roles.
 "Women do not hold the priesthood because the Lord has put it that way.
 It is part of His program.
 Women have a very prominent place in this Church.
 Men hold the priesthood offices of the Church.
 But women have a tremendous place in this Church.
 They have their own organization.
 It was started in 1842 by the Prophet Joseph Smith, called the Relief Society, because its initial purpose was to administer help to those in need.
-It has grown to be, I think, the largest women's organization in the world with a membership of more than three million.
+It has grown to be, I think, the largest women's organization.
 They have their own offices, their own presidency, their own board.
 That reaches down to the smallest unit of the Church everywhere in the world . . .